raschmitt/react-advanced/README.md

 ## Using as a boilerplate

-To use this project as a boilerplate for new projects use:
+To use this project as a boilerplate for new projects run:

 `yarn create next-app -e https://github.com/raschmitt/react-nextjs-sample`